Herptile Regulations

 All native herptiles (herps) are considered protected and have some level of protection.
 An overview of state regulations related to amphibians and reptiles can be found in Wisconsin's Amphibian and Reptile Regulations.

-For any planned land-disturbing activities, an Endangered Resources Review should be conducted prior to beginning the project to ensure that there will not be any impacts to rare species and that planned activities are in compliance with Wisconsin’s Endangered Species Law (s.
+For any planned land-disturbing activities, an Endangered Resources Review should be conducted before beginning the project to ensure that there will not be any impacts on rare species and that planned activities are in compliance with Wisconsin’s Endangered Species Law (s.
 29.604 Wis.
-Stats.), as well as other laws pertaining to rare species.
+Stats.), as well as other laws about rare species.

 Activity periods

-If your Endangered Resources Review has required or recommended timing restrictions or the installation of amphibian and reptile exclusion fencing in relation to a species’ activity period, please use the table below.
+If your Endangered Resources Review has required or recommended timing restrictions, please use the table below to help with your follow-up actions.

 ---|---|